Lead Generation

 For example, a software company developing enterprise resource planning (ERP) systems targets large corporations, not individual users.
 Their customer base consists of businesses looking to streamline operations and improve efficiency across departments.

-When crafting your B2B marketing strategy, remember decision-makers in businesses often have different priorities than individual consumers.
+When crafting your B2B marketing strategy, remember that decision-makers in businesses often have different priorities than individual consumers.
 They're looking for solutions that solve complex problems, improve productivity, or reduce costs on a larger scale.

 Sales Process and Buying Cycles